Click on featured sections below

 different at the 300 round mark.
 AK design allows less firing residue to find their way into the reciever.
-Some rust is visible in the gas block.
+Some rust visible in gas block.
 Background: the normally bright gas piston is black, covered with carbon.

-L to R: Front view of the recoil spring guide and captured spring, gas piston, gas piston tube, bolt assembly.
-Inside slant brake is the expected carbon build-up.
+L to R: Front view of recoil spring guide and captured spring, gas piston, gas piston tube, bolt assembly.
+Inside slant brake is expected carbon build-up.
 Time to fire more rounds!
 Next report around 600 rounds.
 December 10, 2005

 Same AK continues to be fired when there is enough time to shoot at least 100 to 200 rounds at a session; here are pictures of the AK after being handled and fired at last month's HRA fun shoot without being wiped down on exterior (and it will continue to be neglected with no cleaning of the bore or interior).
-Rust has started on parkerizing - on areas frequently touched like the safety lever, surrounding top cover, bolt handle, mag catch lever, and naturally more fouling accumulated in magazine well and chamber of rifle.
-Some rust started on trigger and the top of mag has obvious wear marks.
-For firearms like AKs and variants that do not have bolt hold-open devices, use something in ejection port (empty 12 gauge hull shown here) to show chamber clear during cease fire on firing line.
-Do not rely on any temporary 'hang' of the bolt to the rear.
+Rust has started on parkerizing - on areas frequently touched like the safety lever, surrounding top cover, bolt handle, mag catch lever, and naturally more fouling built up in magazine well and chamber of rifle.
+Some rust started on trigger and top of mag has obvious wear marks.
+For firearms like AKs and variants without bolt hold-open devices, use something in ejection port (empty 12 gauge hull shown here) showing chamber is empty during cease fire on firing line.
+Don't rely on temporary 'hang' of the bolt to the rear.
 Developments since the last 400 round report: rear sight leaf is stuck at the battle setting and the upper handguard is still loose (wobbles a little left and right) but who cares?
 The AK still works!
 Many types of 7.62x39 ammunition continue to be fed into the rifle.
 By the way, all five types shown seemed to hit the steel plate at 450 yards with regularity while utilizing the same sight picture and slight 'holdover'.

 Soft point ammo (center box) made a different sound when striking steel.
 The hollow point fed just fine.